-- 2. Population Served: Program serves up to 30 Spanish-speaking families within the Fort Bragg Unified School District, in need of mental health counseling as referred by a teacher, parent, or medical professional. - 3.
+- Population Served: Program serves up to 30 Spanish-speaking families within the Fort Bragg Unified School District, in need of mental health counseling as referred by a teacher, parent, or medical professional.
+This program will serve predominantly Children and their families, and Transition Age Youth. - 2.
 Services Provided: Referrals to local and non-local support agencies for therapeutic counseling and other appropriate services, such as domestic violence programs and mental health treatment.
-Follow up to ensure that individuals connect to referrals. - 4.
-Program Goals: To improve connection between the Latino community and needed behavioral health services.
-To increase referral services to Spanish speaking families in order to improve long-term health outcomes. - 5.
+Follow up to ensure that individuals connect to referrals.

+- 3. Program Goals: To improve connection between the Latino community and needed behavioral health services.
+To increase referral services to Spanish speaking families in order to improve long-term health outcomes. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
 The program provides quarterly data on all services provided.
 Data collected includes number of referrals made, where the client referred to, number of bus passes handed out for transportation aid, count of clients that followed through with the referral, and how long it took the client to follow through.